Z1ngo1/JCL-PRACTICE-TASKS/TASK9/README.md

 ## Key JCL Concepts Used

 - **INCLUDE + OUTREC in a single SORT step** - filtering and reformatting happen together: only matching records are passed to OUTREC BUILD
-- **`INCLUDE COND` length equals keyword length, not field width** - `INCLUDE COND=(21,7,CH,EQ,C'MANAGER')` uses length `7` which is the exact length of the word `MANAGER`, not the full ROLE field width of `10`.
-SORT compares only the specified 7 bytes from the record against the 7-byte literal - this works correctly.
-Contrast this with TASK13 where `INCLUDE COND=(21,10,...)` uses the full field width `10`, so the literal must be padded to 10 chars: `ROLE='MANAGER   '`issues
+- **`INCLUDE COND` length equals keyword length, not field width** - `(21,7,CH,EQ,C'MANAGER')` compares exactly 7 bytes against the 7-char literal; trailing spaces in the ROLE field are not compared and do not need to be included in the literal
 - **C'RUB' literal suffix in OUTREC** - appends a currency label directly to each output record
 - **LRECL reduction via OUTREC** - input LRECL=36, output LRECL=20; ICE171I in SYSOUT is informational only